ilyesAj/the-magic-world-of-Kubernetes/README.md

 Port can be mapped ether statically defined or dynamically defined (taken from a specific range defined by `--service-node-port-range` flag)
 ![nodeport](assets/README-7c4f2.png)

-- **loadbalancer**: exposes the service externally using a cloud provider's load balancer.LoadBalancer services extend NodePort
+- **Loadbalancer**: exposes the service externally using a cloud provider's load balancer.LoadBalancer services extend NodePort

 - **ExternalName**: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record.
 (CoreDNS 1.7 or higher is needed to use this ype)